tintn/vision-transformer-from-scratch/readme.md

 ![](/assets/metrics.png)
 *Train loss, test loss and accuracy of the model during training.*

-The performance of the model is not great compared to the original paper as I used a much smaller model.
 The model was able to achieve 75.5% accuracy on the test set after 100 epochs of training.

 ![](/assets/attention.png)
 *Attention maps of the model for different testing images*